World Day to Combat Desertification and Drought

 About World Day to Combat Desertification and Drought

-The World Day to Combat Desertification and Drought, also known simply as Desertification and Drought Day, takes place on Wednesday, 17 June 2026.
+The World Day to Combat Desertification and Drought, also known simply as Desertification and Drought Day, takes place on Thursday, 17 June 2027.
 The UN-led observance raises awareness of the threats posed by land degradation, desertification, and drought, and the urgent need for restoration.
-The 2026 theme is “Rangelands: Recognize.
+The 2026 theme was “Rangelands: Recognize.
 Respect.
-Restore”, spotlighting the global value of rangelands and pastoralist communities.
+Restore”; the 2027 theme will be announced by UNCCD in due course.

 What is the World Day to Combat Desertification and Drought?